Josef Newgarden: Formula Ford

 After the 2008 season, Newgarden was selected for the Team USA scholarship to compete at the Formula Ford Festival and Walter Hayes Trophy.
 He secured the Formula Ford Festival title, becoming the only American to do so.

 At the Walter Hayes Trophy event, Newgarden won all of the qualifying races leading to the main event.
-He started the event from the pole position, but mid-way through the race in wet conditions, Newgarden crashed from the lead, finishing sixth place.
+He started the event from the pole position, but mid-way through the race wet conditions settled in and Newgarden crashed and finishing in sixth place.

-In 2009, he moved to England to compete in the British Formula Ford Championship and start his European career.
+In 2009, Newgarden moved to England to compete in the British Formula Ford Championship and start his European career.
 He finished runner-up in 2009, leading the series in total race wins and amassing 550 points.

 Formula Palmer Audi

 Newgarden competed in the opening round of the 2009 Formula Palmer Audi season at Brands Hatch, taking two wins and a fourth in the third race.